Diagnostic Medical Sonography Program

 Diagnostic Medical Sonography Program Goals

-“To prepare competent entry-level general and vascular sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the following concentration(s) it offers: Abdominal sonography – Extended, Obstetrics and gynecology sonography, and Vascular sonography.”
+“To prepare competent entry-level sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains for the following concentration(s) it offers: Abdominal sonography – Extended, Obstetrics and gynecology sonography, and Vascular sonography.”

 Diagnostic Medical Sonography Estimated Program Costs